Overview

-The Morning Stability score gives you a quick snapshot of how steady your body’s signals are—combining four key factors each day:
+The Morning Stability score is part of your Morning check-in.
+You’ll find your check-in on the Today page, under Today’s Tasks.
+It gives you a quick snapshot of how steady your body’s signals are, combining four key factors each day:

 Your self-reported sleep quality from your Morning check-in